ProtocolONE/ptah-docs/content/docs/fonts-and-colors.md

 Ptah has a built-in Google Fonts library which offers about 1000 fonts to choose from for all your text and button needs.

 {{< hint >}}
-To adjust page fonts, click the *Settings icon* on the top menu.
-Select the *Fonts tab* then choose the desired fonts for headlines, text and buttons from the Google Fonts library.
+To adjust page fonts, open *Fonts* on the Settings Panel.
+Choose the desired fonts for headlines, text and buttons from the Google Fonts library.
 {{< /hint >}}

-TODO image настройки размеров шрифтов
+{{< figure src="/images/fonts.png">}}

 {{< hint warning >}}
 It's recommended to use from 1 to 3 typefaces.